21hook/vuex-demos/README.md

 Vuex state management pattern for Vue web application

 ## Project Structure
-This a general project structure for Vuex application.
+The general project structure for each Vuex demos

 ```
 ├── index.html